MPh-py/MPh/docs/demonstrations.md

 model.geom("geom1").run("fin");
 ```

-Note how the *functional* Java code (excluding Java-specific syntax
+Note how the *functional* Java code (excluding the Java boilerplate)
-elements) was essentially copied and pasted, even the semicolons,
+was essentially copied and pasted, even the semicolons, which Python
-which Python simply ignores.
-We named the Python wrapper `pymodel`
+simply ignores.
+We named the Python wrapper `pymodel` and assigned
-and assigned `model` to the underlying Java object just so we could
+`model` to the underlying Java object just so we could do this.
+We had
-do this.
-We had to replace `new String[]{"0.1", "0.2", "0.5"}` because
+to replace `new String[]{"0.1", "0.2", "0.5"}` because Python does not
-Python does not know what [`new`][new] means.
-There, Java expects a
+know what [`new`][new] means.
+There, Java expects a list of three
-list of three strings.
-So we replaced the expression with
+strings.
+So we replaced the expression with `["0.1", "0.2", "0.5"]`,
-`["0.1", "0.2", "0.5"]`, the Python equivalent of just that: a list
-of these three strings.
+the Python equivalent of just that: a list of these three strings.

 Occasionally when translating Java (or Matlab) code you find in the
-documentation, or a blog post as the case was here, or which Comsol
+documentation, or a blog post as the case was here, you will have to
-generated from your model when you saved it as a Java/Matlab file,
-you will have to amend code lines such as the one above.
-But they are
+amend code lines such as the one above.
+But they are few and far between.
-few and far between.
-The error messages you might receive should point
+The error messages you might receive should point you in the right
-you in the right direction and the [JPype documentation][jpype] would
+direction and the [JPype] documentation would offer help on issues with
-offer help on issues with type conversion.
+type conversion.

 The advantage of using Python over Java is:
 * You don't really need to know Java.
 Just a little, to understand that